SpaceVim/SpaceVim/docs/conventions.md

 #### Other Languages

-**Use vimscript instead.**
+**Use Vimscript instead.**

 Avoid using other scripting languages such as ruby and lua.
-We can not guarantee that the end user's vim has been compiled with support for non-vimscript languages.
+We cannot guarantee that the end user's Vim has been compiled with support for non-vimscript languages.

 #### Plugin layout